 Herbert Croom was one of the original staff members at UMN Morris.
 He was a teacher and principal at the West Central School of Agriculture and with the establishment of UMN Morris in 1960 he played an essential role in the transition of the campus from an agricultural high school to an undergraduate liberal arts institution.
 He was the Director of Student Services at the University of Minnesota Morris and the Director of Placement and Alumni at UMN Morris until his death in 1973.

 George (Doc) Fosgate was an early faculty member in Speech and Theatre at UMN Morris and played a vital role in shaping theatre on campus.
-Besides teaching courses in theatre and stagecraft, he also wrote and acted.
-During his more than thirty years at Morris, he stood out as a staunch advocate of UMN Morris athletics, played a leading role in the design of the HFA Building, and launched a successful summer theatre program.
+Besides teaching courses in theatre and stagecraft, he also wrote, directed and acted.
+During his more than thirty years at Morris, he stood out as a staunch advocate of UMN Morris athletics, played a leading role in the design of the HFA Building, and helped launch a successful summer theatre program.

 Mariam “Mimi” Darce Frenier taught history at UMN Morris from 1973 to 2004.
 Her primary focus was East Asian history but she also pioneered the Women's Studies major and minor.
 She was known for her innovative teaching style and her diverse research and teaching interests.
 In 2003 in honor of her many contributions to Women's Studies, the campus established the Mimi Frenier Award for Gender, Women and Sexuality Studies majors.